WELCOME TO

 SCRIPTURE REFERENCES

-Here are the scripture references Pastor Pett mentioned or alluded to:
+Here are the Scripture references mentioned or alluded to by Pastor Pett:

 QUOTES FROM PASTOR PETT